 See how easy it is for you to take a drink with your chin on your chest.

 Now you and baby are in position, you need to wait for baby to have a big wide mouth.
 This should look similar to a big yawn.
 A wide mouth is important to get the nipple to the back of the mouth.

-A wide mouth is important to get the nipple to the back of the mouth.
+A wide mouth is essential to get the nipple to the back of the mouth.

 Babies are born with a few reflexes to encourage them to open their mouth wide.
 You can stimulate these reflexes by:

 - Gently brush the upper or lower lip with your nipple